- When was St George’s British International School founded?

 Entrance tests are a requirement for all entrants to Year 4 and above, and must be completed prior to the offer of a place.
 The test is CAT4, and normally takes a maximum of two hours to complete.
 For families who are not based in Rome, St George’s will arrange for the child to sit the test online at their current school.

-Please visit the Apply Now section of the website.
-It is possible to either download the Application for Admission form in editable PDF format and return it by email to email@example.com, or complete and submit the online application form.
-In both instances, please provide passport copies for the child and both parents/guardians, as well as the most recent school report.
+Please visit the Apply Now section of the website, where you can begin an online application.
+Please note that applications should be accompanied by passport copies for the child and both parents/guardians, as well as the most recent school report.

 Any additional supporting documentation can be submitted via email to firstname.lastname@example.org.
 Please include the name of the child in the subject line.
 The information provided will be attached to the application form, and where applicable a member of the Admissions team will contact you.